 - State and federal data collection, compilation, and dissemination.
 Aggregating information from the public library annual reports is an important part of this function.

-Services for Libraries/Librarians
+Services and Resources for Libraries/Librarians

 Use the Library Value Use Calculator on your website!